Mineral spirits and acetone are the two most widely used solvents when it comes to handling DIY home cleaning projects.

-Apart from being hazardous to breathe, there are several other environmental risks linked with mineral spirits and acetone disposal.
+Apart from being hazardous to breathe, several other environmental risks are linked with mineral spirits and acetone disposal.

 First of all, anything with mineral spirits or acetone solvents can combust and is instantly inflammable.

 Thus, the cloth or a piece of rag you used to polish and clean wood furniture or paintbrushes should not be reused and should be thrown away carefully.

 However, you cannot just throw the cloth in the trash.
 Instead, you can completely soak the mineral spirits rag in water.

 Fill a can with water and lock the mineral spirits dipped cloth inside before you find it safe enough to dump.